Homotopy classification of based maps between $\mathbf{A}_n^2$-complexes: Abstract

 \section{Abstract}

-In this paper, we propose a new method to the homotopy classification of maps between $(n-1)$-connected polyhedra $X,Y$ of dimension at most $n+2$, $n\geq 4$, and determine appropriate generating sets of the Abelian groups $[X,Y]$ of homotopy classes of based maps from polyhedra $X$ to $Y$.
-The group structures of $[X,Y]$ with generators are used to study certain (sub)groups of self-homotopy equivalences of certain Chang-complexes.
+Let $X,Y$ be $(n-1)$-connected finite pointed CW-complexes of dimension at most $n+2$, $n\geq 3$.
+In this paper we give elementary proofs of the abelian group structure of $[X,Y]$ of homotopy classes of based maps from $X$ to $Y$, which was due to Baues and Schmidt.
+Furthermore, we determine the explicit generators associated to $[X,Y]$.
+As an application, we compute certain (sub)groups of self-homotopy equivalences of certain Chang complexes.